AlexandrosKyriakakis/LoL_Gold_Stochastic_Process/README.md

-# League of Legends Gold Stochastic Proccess
+# League of Legends Gold Stochastic Process

 ### We assume the following: